 Kaufmann has a wonderfully full and varied sound of voice, striking good looks and acting ability.
 The Berlin concert was a disappointment.
 It was basically a series of items cut from a number of concerts.
 He concentrated on Italian popular songs, which failed to show him as his best.(Earlier was entrance by his Otello film.)
 He sang the songs with either a gentle sound or was stentorian.
 Such music needs caressing, – Benjamino Gigli was supreme at this kind of song, making it attractive, but artistic.- Kauffman looked too serious, only occasionally smiling.
 Anita

 Elgar An Extraordinary Life – 2007 by J P E Harper-Scott – October 2018

-Harper-Scott uses a similar formula in looking at Elgar persistently.
+Harper-Scott uses a similar formula in looking at Elgar so persistentlywhich I find utterly distasteful and inherently alien to what his known of Elgar’s private ife.
 How did this slip past the editorial body.
 I am afraid to publish such a book does little credit to Associate Board of the Royal Schools of Music and is not an appropriate handbook for potential students.
 I have binned it.